akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “You don’t have to say it.
 I can see it.”
 She leaned back.
 “The question is: will you fight for her?”

-“I have fought.”
+“The Queen asked me the same thing, but I have fought.”

-“Not sufficiently, brother.”
+“Not manfully enough, brother.”
 Her voice was gentle.
-“You have always waited for permission.
+“That is the very point.
+You have always waited for permission.
 For our father’s nod, for the right moment.
-But love does not wait for permission.”
+But from what I can see, love in the right way needs no permission; indeed it is even commanded by a far higher authority than the King.
+Listen to your sister in this.”

 Godfrey looked at his hands as the Duchess continued.

-“And since you promised mother a visit, I want you to ask her to come with us.
-The Queen, however, wishes her to stay—something about a charitable project with the poor.
-You should encourage her to stay.”
+“And since you promised mother a visit, I want you to ask Beatrice to come with us.
+I know that the Queen wishes her to stay—something about a charitable project with the poor.
+Ask her, but you should encourage her to stay.”

 “Why?”

-“Because if she goes to Devon, you will not see her for weeks.
-And the half‑sisters will have a field day.”
-She rose.
-“Stay.
-Fight.
-That is my advice.”

-She left him alone in the chapel.
+“Because she will learn things here that she cannot in Devon.
+You too, I trust, can search your heart on the matter after a week or two away.”
+She arose and left him alone in the chapel.

 ---

 ### An Ally

 By the end of Christmas week, the Duchess had become an unexpected ally.
-She wrote to her husband-to-be in Brittany that the match was solid, the girl was real, and it was likely that any further offers for Godfrey would not be well received.
+She wrote to her husband‑to‑be in Brittany that the match was solid, the girl was real, and it was likely that any further offers for Godfrey would not be well received, notwithstanding the King’s vow.

+Queen Matilda, too, had quietly made her support known.
+She ensured that Beatrice was given a place of honour at the high table, that her gowns were fitting, that her lessons continued.
+Between the two Matildas—the Queen and the Duchess—Beatrice found herself protected from the worst of the court’s venom.

-She told Beatrice privately: "My brother has waited his whole life to be seen.
-You see him and cause him to be seen.
-That's enough."
+The Duchess told Beatrice privately: “My brother has waited his whole life to be seen.
+You see him, and you cause him to be seen.
+That’s enough.”

-The Duchess had also mentioned, in passing, that she would be travelling with Godfrey to spend a week in Devon with their mother, Edith, who lived there.
+She also mentioned, in passing, that she would be travelling with Godfrey to spend a week in Devon with their mother, Edith, who lived there.
 “Beatrice should come with us,” she suggested to the Queen.
-“A change of air would do her good.”

 But Queen Matilda shook her head.
 “I have need of her here.
 There is a project—visiting the sick, distributing alms.
 The court should see the King’s future daughter‑in‑law as a woman of charity, not just a goose girl.
 She will stay.”